Postgraduate study at the Natural History Museum

 This shift has also introduced a broader skills training emphasis to the PhD experience, recognising that many doctoral graduates do not stay in strictly academic or research environments, but are employed across professional organisations and industry.

 The Natural History Museum is recognised as a leading scientific research facility, placing it alongside leading UK research universities, top research institutes in the UK and a small leading group of international natural history museums.

 Its publication record places it in the top group of international natural history museum and comparable with UK research institutes and universities.
 Its distinctive value and strengths derive from its foundation on the collections and the integration of research, public engagement, training and education.

 The Natural History Museum collaborates on training for over one hundred postgraduate students from different universities at any one time, collaborating with core groups of UK universities to secure competitive funding.

 The Museum’s expertise, research interests, collections and facilities are part of the national profile of provision, and contribute to training the next generation of scientists in collections-based research, investing in an effective future of museum development and scientific enterprise.

 What can you study?

-PhD studies are possible with the NHM and any university, dependent on the supervisory team for the project.
-There must always be a university supervisor since the NHM does not confer degrees.
+PhD studies are possible with the Museum and any university, dependent on the supervisory team for the project.
+There must always be a university supervisor since the Natural History Museum does not confer degrees.

-We also teach an MSc in Taxonomy, Biodiversity and Evolution with Imperial College, and will be contributing to an MSc in Practical Entomology with the University of Sheffield from autumn 2019.
+We also teach an MSc in Taxonomy, Biodiversity and Evolution with Imperial College, and will be contributing to an MSc in Practical Entomology with the University of Sheffield.